SethClydesdale/fa-sceditor-customization/README.md

 **full** : Choose if the button displays in the full editor or not

 It's simple to modify.
-You should know that 1 = on and 0 = off.. ( A majhority of options are boolean ) Also know that you can move around the buttons to place them in different groups, just make sure to watch the placement of your commas to avoid errors.
+You should know that 1 = on and 0 = off.. ( A majority of options are boolean ) Also know that you can move around the buttons to place them in different groups, just make sure to watch the placement of your commas to avoid errors.